When and How to Give Water to Babies Safely

 1. Is it true breastfed babies don't need extra water?

-Prior to starting solids (at around 6 months of age) a thriving exclusively breastfed baby does NOT need additional water for hydration.
-In warm or dry climates the water content of breastmilk increases.
-After commencing solids additional water is recommended.
+Prior to starting solids (at around 6 months of age) a thriving exclusively breastfed baby generally does not need additional water for hydration.
+After commencing solids, additional water is recommended.

 2. What are the reasons to give extra water to a formula fed baby?